Nifty Nov futures trade at premium

-The NSE's India VIX, a gauge of market's expectation of volatility over the near term, rose 2.1% to 22.0325.
+The NSE's India VIX, a gauge of market's expectation of volatility over the near term, slumped 6.41% to 20.62.

 Reliance Industries, Bajaj Finance and Axis Bank were the top traded individual stock futures contracts in F&O segment of NSE.